What It’s REALLY Like to be a Stay at Home Mom

 I look around and think, “I’ve been here all day and I feel like I’ve accomplished nothing.”

-It’s frustrating, to say the least, but then I have to sit down and think about how I spent my day.
+It’s frustrating, to say the least, but then I have to sit down and think about how I spent my day as a stay at home mom.

 I got up in the morning, after being woke up once, sometimes twice at night by my kids, and try to get myself together because there are littles who need my attention.